AGARNER18/Titanic/README.md

 # Titanic
-logistic regression of titanic data
+logistic regression of titanic data in Apache Spark using a python notebook